taraCodeNa/uphbt-requirements/README.md

   * **State Management Refinement:**
     * **(Angular):** If the application state becomes complex, consider dedicated state management libraries like NgRx (for reactive state management) or Akita (for a more opinionated, simpler approach), understanding their patterns and trade-offs.
     * **(React):** If global state management needs escalate beyond Context API/hooks, explore Zustand (lightweight and flexible) or Redux Toolkit (opinionated and powerful) for managing application-wide state.
-  * **Client-Side Routing Guards (Refinement):** Ensure routing guards comprehensively handle not only authenticated vs. unauthenticated states but also authorization based on user roles/claims (e.g., `CanActivate` based on user's `ApplicationRole` or specific permissions from the backend's session validation), integrating with the `AuthService` or `useAuth` hook.
+  * **Client-Side Routing Guards (Refinement):** Ensure routing guards comprehensively handle not only authenticated vs. unauthenticated states but also authorization based on user roles/claims (e.g., `CanActivate` based on user's `Role` or specific permissions from the backend's session validation), integrating with the `AuthService` or `useAuth` hook.
   * **I18n/L10n:** Implement advanced internationalization features (e.g., language switching, pluralization, date/time formatting) in both Angular (`ngx-translate`) and React (`i18next`).
 * **Optimal Prompt(s):**
   * "How to implement a global HTTP interceptor in Angular that shows a loading spinner during API calls and displays toast notifications for success/error messages using Angular Material `SnackBar`."